mattcalt/akka-ai-agents/README.md

     ```
     This file lists all necessary Python packages and their versions for the project to run correctly.

-    **Note for Developers (Generating `requirements.txt`):**
-    If you add or update Python dependencies while working on the project, you should regenerate the `requirements.txt` file.
-Ensure your virtual environment is active and from the project root directory, run:
-    ```bash
-    pip freeze > requirements.txt
-    ```
-    Commit this updated file to version control.

 4.  **Set Environment Variables:**
     Before running the .NET application, you **must** set the following environment variables in your terminal session where you intend to run `dotnet run`. **Ensure your virtual environment is active when setting these.**